 Hiring a nanny is an important decision that requires a lot of research and patience because your child’s safety and development is at stake.
 And it’s not something we recommend to compromise on.
-The challenge of finding the right nanny has forced some parents to leave their careers and focus on their child.
-However here are some tips that can help you find good nannies for your children.
+The challenge of finding a good nanny has forced some parents to leave their careers and focus on their kids.
+However here are some tips that can help you find good nannies for your family.

 It can take a while to find someone you love.
 But you can start your search by the following:

 - Nanny Agencies: Registering with a nanny agency is a great route.
 Especially for families that are pressed for time.
 Agencies can provide listings of pre-screened nannies.

 - University or College Job Boards: Most universities have job boards that allow individuals to post for a position that they’re seeking to fill.
 If you’re looking for a part-time nanny or a graduate student who’s available for that position, this may be a good option.

 - Malls or local message board: if you live in your area where there is a local message board or a mall, chances are they’ll feature “good nanny available” listings.
 Or you can also post your need there.

 - Local newspapers: Advertising online or in newspaper classifieds can be overwhelming due to the flood of responses from strangers.
 So be very specific about what you’re looking for.